 Since the sanctions also generally authorize transactions "necessary and ordinarily incident" authorized transactions, it might seem reasonable to assume that MOOC delivery is generally authorized: providing information is generally authorized; course material is information; course-related interaction doesn't create substantive alteration of the course material, and is incidental and necessary for the generally authorized activity.

-However, OFAC's guidance is that delivering courses is providing a service, which is not generally authorized, and requires a specific authorization for students in or ordinarily resident in Cuba, Iran, Sudan, Iraq and the Crimea area.
+However, OFAC's guidance is that delivering courses is providing a service, which is not generally authorized, and requires a specific authorization for students in or ordinarily resident in Cuba, Iran, the Crimea area, and North Korea.

 The Iran sanctions include General License G, authorizing US academic institutions to deliver online undergraduate courses ordinarily required for the completion of undergraduate degree programs in humanities, social sciences, law, or business, including introductory science, technology, engineering and math.
 Iran General License G also allows the transfer of EAR99 technology.